cudoventures/cudos-network-docs/src/docs/build-and-earn/testnet-guides/create-validator.md

     --fees="<fee that will be kept in the bridged>"
 ```

-Note: before sending funds to Ethereum please check the available balance in the smart contract on the address.
+Note that The commands of sending funds takes up to few minutes to be executed.